ligato/docs/docs/user-guide/concepts.md

 export ETCD_CONFIG=/opt/vpp-agent/dev/etcd.conf
 ```

 The conf file conforms to YAML syntax and is un-marshaled to a defined `Config` go structure.
 All fields are then processed, usually in the plugin `Init()`.
 It is good practice to always use default values in case the conf file or any of its fields are not provided.
-This is so the plugin can be successfully started without it.
+This is so the plugin can be successfully started without the conf file.

 An example config file (in yaml format):
 ```bash